abijeet-dhillon/swe_capstone_project/docs/config_management.md

 # Config Management & Consent

 This guide shows how to run the pipeline with per-user configuration and toggle LLM consent using the built-in SQLite-backed config manager.
-Replace `testuser` with your own user id if needed.
+The default user id is `root`.
+Replace `root` with your own user id if needed (in the document, I am using `testuser` but you can also `root`).

 ## 0) Rebuild backend image (optional when dependencies change)